-- · investments and other expenditures required to advance our INDs and BLAs and other potential R&D investments; - expenditures required to achieve necessary regulatory approval and establish operations in new markets deemed strategically important toward the enhancement of our global footprint; - investments in manufacturing capacity to advance and expand our existing product portfolio; and - · indemnification agreements involving certain former members of our management team.
+- · expenditures required to conduct clinical trials to advance our BLAs and other potential R&D investments; - expenditures required to achieve necessary regulatory approval and establish operations in new markets deemed strategically important toward the enhancement of our global footprint; - · investments in manufacturing capacity to advance and expand our existing product portfolio; and - indemnification payments to certain former members of our management team.

-We have analyzed our ability to address the aforementioned commitments and potential liabilities for the 12 months extending from the date of the filing of this Quarterly Report.
+We have analyzed our ability to address these commitments and potential liabilities for the 12 months extending from the date of the filing of this Quarterly Report.
 After completing this analysis, which included a review of expectations of revenue, margins, and expenses, we believe that our existing cash and cash from operations will be sufficient to meet our obligations as they come due.